switchupcb/copygen/CONTRIBUTING.md

 ### From vs. To

 From and To is used to denote the direction of a type or field.
 A from-field is assigned **to** a to-field.
-In contrast, a from-field applies to all to-fields _(unless specified otherwise)_.
+In contrast, one from-field can match many to-fields.
 As a result, **"From" comes before "To" when parsing** while **"To" comes before "From" in comparison**.

 ### Variable Names